Ken Owens: 2006–2013: Backup

-2013–present: First choice
+2013–2023: First choice

 Rees' departure meant Owens began the 2013–14 season as the Scarlets' first-choice hooker, and he started four of their first five games of the campaign; however, a combination of an abdominal injury suffered ahead of their first Heineken Cup game against Harlequins and a call-up to the Wales team for the 2013 Autumn internationals meant he missed the next eight games, making his return in the Heineken Cup double-header against Clermont at the start of December.
 He suffered another injury in the Scarlets' Boxing Day loss to rivals the Ospreys, coming off with a calf problem just before half-time in a 10–6 loss.
 He was originally due to make a comeback off the bench in the Scarlets' final Heineken Cup pool match against Harlequins on 19 January, but Kirby Myhill ended up being named in the matchday squad as the Scarlets lost 22–20 to finish third in the pool.
 Owens' subsequent selection for the 2014 Six Nations meant he did not play again for the Scarlets until the end of March.
 He started five of the last six games of the season, scoring tries in three straight games against Zebre, the Blues and the Dragons, with victory in the last of those three seeing the Scarlets qualify for the 2014–15 Champions Cup.